Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 This article is originally [posted on the agora blog](https://www.agora.io/en/blog/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora/).

 Many traditional human interactions have moved online.
 And as the technology to enable this move becomes ubiquitous, the transition seems inevitable for many industries.
-Over the course of the past year, we have seen many companies and developers launch digital solutions that can replace traditional human interaction.
+Over the past year, many companies and developers have launched digital solutions that can replace traditional human interaction.
 And building live video streaming and chat web apps might now be easier than you realize.

-In this tutorial, I’ll show you how to create your own one-on-one video meeting tool.
+I’ll show you how to create your own one-on-one video meeting tool in this tutorial.
 By the end of it, you will see how easy it is.

 Some potential use-cases for such a tool: